 The minor consists of six courses, including one introductory course, two core courses, two electives, and an integrating exercise.
 Courses must be drawn from at least three different disciplines, and students must earn a minimum of C- in any given course to receive credit for the minor.

-- Introductory course (1 credit)—HRST 125.
-Introduction to Human Rights (spring)
+- Introductory course (1 credit)—HRST/POLS 125.
+Introduction to Human Rights (fall)

-THDN 373.
-Human Rights through Performance: The Incarcerated (spring)
+HRST 373.
+Human Rights through Performance: The Incarcerated

-- Electives (2 credits)—A list of approved electives is available from the Human Rights Program.
+- General Electives (2 credits)—A list of approved electives is available from the Human Rights Program.

 - Academic internship (1 credit)—The integrating exercise consists of a human rights internship, including an academic component.
-Students must enroll in HRST 399.
 For detailed instructions, please contact the Human Rights Program director.